-A veal burger named after the forefather of the largest industrial family in Sweden, and a true delicacy with its velvety smooth flavors.
+A veal burger named after the forefather of the largest industrial family in Sweden, and a true delicacy with its proud but velvety smooth flavors.

 By Kalle Bergman – Photo by Mads Damgaard

 - 1 Teaspoon of salt

 - 4 Egg yolks from free range eggs

 - 1 Cup of heavy cream

 - Organic butter and vegetable oil for frying

 - Lingonberry Jam or Red Currant Jam for serving

 - In a large mixing bowl, place veal, salt, white pepper and beat in the egg yolks one at the time.
 Then blend in the heavy cream while stirring with a wooden spoon.
 Make sure the mixture is completely smooth.

 - Shape into rather thick burgers and chill in the fridge for about a 1 hour.
 Heat the butter and oil in a saute pan.
 Take the burgers, coat them with the bread crumbs and fry gently for 4 minutes on each side, or until just cooked.